 To support our veterans in advancing their education after their military service, accredited universities throughout the country recognize the effort and skills gained from this experience.
 They do this by offering a variety of ways to earn college credit for undergraduate degrees.

 In the information below, we will cover three standard ways that you may be able to earn college credit for your military experience.

 It is important to note that every college has its own unique policies for transferring credits and advanced placement.
 Speaking with an academic advisor at your chosen school can help you ensure that its policies align with your educational and career goals.

 Opportunities to Turn Military Experience into College Credit

-Earning credit for your military experience has a number of advantages for veterans looking to further their education.
-Not only will you have the opportunity to potentially accelerate the timeframe of your degree program, but you can also save a substantial amount on long-term tuition costs!
+Earning credit for your military experience can be very helpful in your pursuit of advanced education.
+Not only will you have the opportunity to potentially accelerate the timeframe of your degree program, but you may also save a substantial amount on tuition costs!

-When choosing one of the options below to receive credit for your military training, keep in mind that there are no standard requirements for what a college has to accept in terms of untraditional college credits.
-While many schools are willing to work with students in this regard, their individual policies are ultimately the deciding factor on how your military experience can play into placement within your degree program.
+When choosing one of the options below to receive credit for your military training, it’s important to keep in mind that there are no standard requirements for what a college has to accept.

 Joint Services Transcript